xiaoyeye/CCST/README.md

 `python data_generation_merfish.py`

 The pocessed data will be save in folder "generated_data".
-After perpeocessing, there are 1368 cells with 1892 selected genes. specificlly, the following five files will be used in CCST.
+After perpeocessing, there are 1368 cells with 1892 selected genes.
+Specificlly, the following five files will be used in CCST.

 (1) *features_array_after_removal_low_var.npy* saves the preprocessed gene expression.
 Shape=(1368,1892)